 The GPT-4 Safety Deception

 The investigation describes a specific incident from late 2022: Altman allegedly told the board that certain features in a forthcoming model (GPT-4) had been approved by an internal safety panel.
+(Tom’s Guide)

-Board member Helen Toner requested the documentation.
-According to The New Yorker, she found that “the most controversial features had not, in fact” been approved.
-The report also alleges that Microsoft had released an early version of ChatGPT in India without completing a required safety review — and that during extensive board briefings, Altman had not mentioned this breach.
+The report also alleges that Microsoft had tested an early AI chatbot version in India without completing a required safety review — a deployment that Business Today reported OpenAI had warned Microsoft against — and that during extensive board briefings, Altman had not mentioned this breach.
+(Techloy)

 These specific incidents — safety approvals that hadn’t occurred, unreported deployment breaches — were among the factors that led to Sutskever’s compilation of his memo and the board’s November 2023 decision to fire Altman.